 Pokémon Go has been updated countless times since it first launched back in summer 2016, adding dozens of new Pokémon to collect, new customisation options and changing up the game mechanics.
-Here's all you need to know about the latest Pokémon Go Easter Update, as well as every previous update to this addictive mobile game.
+Here's all you need to know about the latest Pokémon Go Adventure Week celebration update, as well as every previous update to this addictive mobile game.

 Check out all of our Pokémon Go guides below, for everything you need to know about this addictive mobile title.

 Before this latest update, Pokémon Go changed and expanded in plenty of other ways.
 Here's all you need to know about prior Pokémon Go updates, dating back to the game's original launch all the way up to June 2017.

 Pokémon Go Adventure Week update

 Niantic claimed that the idea for the Adventure update was apparently born out of a desire to celebrate the milestones the player community had reached since the game's original launch.
 Milestones like collectively walking the equivalent distance of Earth to just past Pluto (more than 15.8 billion kilometres).

 Here's a rundown of everything the Adventure update brought to the table:

 - Pokémon buddy candies four times faster than normal